ashdude1401/SolarX/README.md

 - **EnergyCalculatorWidget**: Calculate energy production based on solar panel specifications.
 - **UserDashboardScreen**: User-specific information and settings.

-## State Management

-State is managed using Provider, a state management solution that simplifies managing and sharing state between widgets.

 ## Contributing

 Contributions are welcome!
 Feel free to submit issues or pull requests.